Results for: "strip"

 'こんにちは'[4] # => "は"

-When negative integer index is given, the slice begins at the offset given by counting backward from the end of self:
+When a negative integer index is given, the slice begins at the offset given by counting backward from the end of self:

 'bar'[-3] # => "b"